Ibrahima Koné (footballer, born 1999): Haugesund

 In February 2018, Koné signed for Norwegian Eliteserien club FK Haugesund on a contract until 2021.
 He made his debut abroad on 11 March, starting in a 2–1 away win over Odds BK.

 Koné scored his first goal for the club on 5 August 2018, netting the opener in a 2–1 win at Tromsø IL.
 On 14 July of the following year, he scored a brace in a 5–1 home routing of the same opponent.

 On 12 January 2020, Koné was loaned to Turkish Süper Lig side Adana Demirspor until the end of the season.
 However, he featured very rarely for the club, all as a substitute, before returning to Haugesund for the second stage of the 2020 campaign.

 Sarpsborg 08

 On 10 January 2021, Koné was transferred to fellow Eliteserien club Sarpsborg 08, signing a three-year contract with the club.
 He was the club's top goalscorer with 11 goals during the season, which included four goals in a 5–0 home routing of Sandefjord on 29 August.

 Lorient

-On 31 January 2022, Koné signed a 4.5-year contact with French Ligue 1 club Lorient.
+On 31 January 2022, Koné signed a 4.5-year contract with French Ligue 1 club Lorient.
 He made his debut for the club six days later, scoring the second in a 2–0 home win over Lens.

 On 8 April 2022, Koné scored a brace in a 6–2 home success over Saint-Étienne.
 He finished the campaign with five goals as the club narrowly avoided relegation.